 Actually I’ve never come right out and said I hate monogamy.
-But through viral articles like ‘My Problem with Monogamy‘, it’s easily inferred.
+But through viral articles like ‘My Problem with Monogamy‘, it’s implied.

 But monogamy is not something I hate, at least certainly not as a form of relationship.
 I hate that it’s more or less an enforced binary structure – to be single and dating, or together and exclusive.
 I hate that there are plenty of people who don’t actively consent to monogamy, who are not happy in monogamy, but through society pressure and lack of information, unwittingly follow the prescribed norm hoping for that illusive happy ever after.
 I hate that so many monogamous people think I am, and treat me like a second class citizen just for choosing polyamory.
 I hate that blinded by their own prejudices, they choose not to educate themselves in alternatives or believe me when I say that monogamy is not for me.
 That they think they know best for me, or view me as someone to be fixed as if the choice to be polyamorous is a problem in my fundamental make up.
 I hate that the majority of my family views my life as abhorrent even if they accept and mostly ignore that I make my own choices.
 For all that I miss them, sometimes living in another country is a godsend…. for all of us.